Adoptions With Love Blog

 The Overturning of Roe v.
 Wade and AWL’s Perspective

 The controversial decision to overturn Roe v.
-Wade was made by the U.S. Supreme Court on June 24, 2022 – sparking rallies and protests on either side of the issue.
+Wade was made by the U.S. Supreme Court on June 24, 2022 – sparking rallies and protests on both sides of the issue.
 The constitutional right to an abortion was upheld for nearly half a century, and the reversal caused a reaction by millions around the world.

 Learn More